-For some reason the CCSG design team has opted to enforce the installation of the license server to a physical box.
-Our guess is that’s only way to ultimately enforce license in a virtual environment.
+For some reason, the CCSG design team has opted to enforce the installation of the license server to a physical box.
+Our guess is that’s the only way to ultimately enforce license in a virtual environment.

-In an attempt to work around the need to use an additional external server, we took the time to dug in the flexera documentation and found there is an option (VMW_ETHER) to install the flexera lmbind agent on one of our esx hosts (that should allow for binding a virtual license server to the physical hardware of the ESX server that hosts a the license server in a VM).
+In an attempt to work around the need to use an additional external server, we took the time to dug in the Flexera documentation and found there is an option (VMW_ETHER) to install the Flexera lmbind agent on one of our esx hosts (that should allow for binding a virtual license server to the physical hardware of the ESX server that hosts a license server in a VM).

 I guess its time to make a new feature request:-)

 The good thing is that when using our last and only physical server still in production (not counting the esx hosts), then the installation is easy, and the CCSG is running smooth and fast 😊